Tornado

 or American Red Cross chapter for more information on tornadoes.

-Pick a safe place in your home where family members could gather during
+- Pick a safe place in your home where family

 ground as possible, and away from all windows.
 If you have a basement,